vkvbit/TRXos/README.md

 ## 📜 License

+TRXos project is licensed under the [GNU General Public License v3.0 (GPLv3)](https://www.gnu.org/licenses/gpl-3.0.html).

-TRXos and the included software components are distributed under their respective open-source licenses.
+The included software components are distributed under their respective open-source licenses.
 Please refer to the documentation of each tool for licensing details.

 ---